JasperBoom/genomescan/HPC.md

 The **simulated_data** contains output files from tests with neat.
 The rest are either install locations of tools or contain files required for running the tool.

-## vcf
-This folder contains sample sets from diagnostic runs of dragen by genomescan (**105421-099** & **105861**), then the **giab** folder contains a benchmark vcf file annotated using vep.
-And **personalgenomesuk** contains vcf data from the personal genome project in the uk, which I am using to see what kind of noise I can introduce to my threshold test variants.